knowledgepixels/nanodash/README.md

 You can check out these video tutorials to learn more about Nanobench and how it can be used:

 - [Nanobench Tutorial 1: The Nanopublication Ecosystem](https://youtu.be/wPAd9wPkvEg)
 - (This second video is a bit outdated.
-You no longer need to install Nanobench locally, but you can use the link of the online instance above.
-  So you can therefore skip this video.)
+You no longer need to install Nanobench locally, but you can use the link of the online instance above and skip this video.)
   [Nanobench Tutorial 2: Setting up Nanobench](https://youtu.be/GG21BhzxaQk)
 - [Nanobench Tutorial 3: Browsing and Publishing Nanopublications](https://youtu.be/-UB28HVEO38)
 - [Nanobench Tutorial 4: Creating Templates](https://youtu.be/gQk8ItHr38U)